Data

 • read last route before sending downlink work.

-For endpoint schemas, see the Infuse IoT API reference and Infuse DB docs.
+For endpoint schemas, see the Infuse-IoT Cloud API reference and Infuse-DB docs.